ROCm/hipBLAS/docs/functions.rst

 Graph Support for hipBLAS
 =========================

-Graph support for hipBLAS is the same as that in the rocBLAS or cuBLAS backend.
-If rocBLAS is the backend, see rocBLAS documentation.
-If cuBLAS is the backend, see cuBLAS documentation.
+Graph support (also referred to stream capture support) for hipBLAS depends on the backend in use. if rocBLAS is the backend, refer to rocBLAS documentation.
+Similarly, if cuBLAS is the backend, refer to cuBLAS documentation.

 *************
 hipBLAS Types